The Philharmonie de Paris concert venue seeks to bring the best musical repertoires to all the public and to become a reference in terms of acoustics.

 A ‘living space’ for music

-Already envisioned some thirty years ago by far-sighted artists, the Philharmonie de Paris finally opened in 2015 and seeks to be a venue for music, but also somewhere that encourages social ties and cultural exchanges.
+Envisioned by far-sighted artists, the Philharmonie de Paris seeks to be a venue for music, but also somewhere that encourages social ties and cultural exchanges.
 So, in addition to the programme of concerts, the Philharmonie has places to eat at, places to relax in, areas to walk around, cultural moments like a bookshop cum shop and meetings with artists for the public.

 A unique and original programme of events